/ meet the characters

 / susan sipprelle

 Susan graduated with honors from the Columbia University Graduate School of Journalism in 2008, with distinction from New York University’s Stern School of Business in 1991 and cum laude from Williams College in 1980.
-She lives in the New York metropolitan area, but grew up in Rhode Island.
-She and her husband, Dwight, have five children.
-She is a member of New York Women in Film and Television and the Williams College Presidential Advisory Council, and she also serves on the board of NewportFILM and the Newport Performing Arts Center.
+She is a member of New York Women in Film and Television and she also serves on the board of newportFILM and the Redwood Library and Athenaeum.